Domestic partnership in Oregon: History

+Advocacy for reciprocal beneficiaries

-The Republican Speaker of the Oregon House of Representatives, Karen Minnis, announced that she would not let the bill be passed.
-On July 21, the House performed a series of moves where the bill was amended, removing most of its language and replacing it with different text (seen by some to be a "gut and stuff" maneuver).
+On July 21, 2005, the House performed a series of moves where the bill was amended, removing most of its language and replacing it with different text (seen by some to be a "gut and stuff" maneuver).
 The new text of Senate Bill 1000 no longer contained language about sexual orientation, prohibition of discrimination, nor civil unions.
 Instead, it reaffirmed the recent state constitutional prohibition of same-sex marriage and proposed to create "reciprocal beneficiary agreements".
 "Reciprocal beneficiaries" could be any two people prohibited by law from marrying each other, such as a "widowed mother and her unmarried son", and would not have the rights and obligations of married persons, specifically excluding employer-granted benefits such as health insurance or retirement benefits.
 Reciprocal beneficiaries would be granted inheritance rights, and the power to make medical or financial decisions if the reciprocal beneficiary was incapacitated.

 The changes effectively killed momentum to pass the bill, which died in committee.

+Domestic partnerships

 However, after the November 2006 mid-term elections Democrats won a majority of the formerly Republican-controlled House, and in early 2007, Democrats re-introduced a bill in the House similar to the 2005 legislation.
 The bill adopted the term "domestic partnership" to describe these unions; the terms "marriage" or "civil union" were absent.
 This bill enjoyed a relatively easy passage through the legislature, when compared to its 2005 predecessor.
 Passed by the House on April 17, 2007 (by a vote of 34-26) and by the Senate on May 2, 2007 (by a vote of 21-9), Governor Kulongoski signed the Oregon Family Fairness Act on May 9, 2007.
 The law was scheduled to take effect January 1, 2008, but was delayed by a preliminary injunction until after a hearing on February 1, 2008, where the injunction was lifted.
 Domestic partnerships became effective from February 4, 2008.

 Differences in the legislation

-Given the use of the term "domestic partnerships", the Oregon legislation is more in line with Washington state's recognition of same-sex relationships and California's recognition of same-sex relationships, as opposed to the civil union legislation created in Vermont, New Jersey, and New Hampshire.
-However, unlike the registries in California and Washington state, domestic partnerships in Oregon are not available to opposite-sex couples.
+Oregon uses the term "domestic partnerships", as do Washington state and California.
+While the registries in Washington state and California made domestic partnerships available to couples of any gender, Oregon initially limited them to same-sex couples.
+Opposite-sex couples in Oregon may apply for domestic partnerships beginning January 1, 2024.

 Oregon's legislation has no ceremony requirement.
-All marriage and civil union legislation require a ceremony, whether religious or civil, to be considered valid.
+All marriage (and civil unions, in states that offer it) requires a ceremony, whether religious or civil, to be considered valid.
 In Oregon couples are required only to register their domestic partnerships through the submission of a paper form.

-Additionally, the Oregon statute states that "the legal recognition of domestic partnerships under the laws of this state may not be effective beyond the borders of this state and cannot impact restrictions contained in federal law."
+An Oregon domestic partnership is recognized by the state of Oregon, but it is up to other states and the federal government whether they'll recognize it too.